Identification and Access Management Software for IBM i

 Protect Sensitive Information

 Giving too much system access to the wrong users can lead to catastrophic data corruption and loss.
 Limit the risk with privileged access management software.
-Authority Broker protects corporate assets and audits user access in real time for maximum system security.
+Powertech Authority Broker for IBM i protects corporate assets and audits user access in real time for maximum system security.

 Control User Privileges